 Unfortunately, we were only there to eat lunch on the beach.
 But while eating, we were just drawn to the natural beauty of this place.
-Years ago, I stayed at Saud Beach Resort for few days and we just really had one of the most relaxing vacations ever.
+Years ago, I stayed at Saud Beach Resort for a few days, and we just really had one of the most relaxing vacations ever.

 MARCOS MANSION | Batac, Ilocos Norte

-Used as the official residence of the late President Ferdinand Marcos, now, it is now one of the museums that you could visit in the Ilocos Region.
-With minimal entrance fee, you could walk around their living room, bedrooms and other parts of the house and see the different artifacts that the Marcos family left for the exhibit.
+Used as the official residence of the late President Ferdinand Marcos, it is now one of the museums you could visit in the Ilocos Region.
+With a minimal entrance fee, you could walk around their living room, bedrooms, and other parts of the house and see the different artifacts that the Marcos family left for the exhibit.

 BANGUI WINDMILLS | Bangui Ilocos Norte

-Used as a natural source of energy in the Ilocos region, Bangui windmills are an awesome destination if you want to get close to these very huge turbines.
-It’s a great place to take some photos specially with the turbines behind you.
-There is no entrance fee and you will find plenty of souvenir shops in the area.
+Used as a natural energy source in the Ilocos region, Bangui windmills are an awesome destination if you want to get close to these huge turbines.
+It’s a great place to take some photos, especially with the turbines behind you.
+There is no entrance fee, and you will find plenty of souvenir shops in the area.

 KAPURPURAWAN ROCK FORMATION | Burgos Ilocos Norte

 One of the most scenic places to visit in Ilocos Norte is found in Burgos.
-You will definitely be in awe the moment you see these natural white sand limestone rock formations of Kapurpurawan.
-From the drop off, you need to walk to at least 500 meters to see the rock formations.
+You will definitely be in awe when you see these natural white sand limestone rock formations of Kapurpurawan.
+From the drop-off, you need to walk to at least 500 meters to see the rock formations.
 If you find the walk difficult, then you may do the trip on horseback for Php 100.00.
 I prefer walking because you can stop anytime and take some beautiful photos.
-I wished I could stay longer and just stare at the rock formations and listen to the waves.
-It was a beautiful place and I hope they could preserve it in its natural state.
+I wished I could stay longer and stare at the rock formations and listen to the waves.
+It was a beautiful place, and I hope they could preserve it in its natural state.

 ILOCOS GARLIC and SEA SALT (Pasalubong)

-When you drive around Ilocos region, it is very common that you will find garlic and salts hanging right next to the road or in the souvenir shops.
+When you drive around the Ilocos region, it is very common that you will find garlic and salts hanging right next to the road or in the souvenir shops.
 They said that the garlic here has a better or unique taste.
-Since they are also close to the coast, you will find natural/organic and iodized salt here at a very good price.
-I actually bought for personal use too!
+Since they are also close to the coast, you will find natural/organic and iodized salt here at an excellent price.
+I actually bought it for personal use too!

-If there is one delicacy that you must try in the Ilocos Region, it would be their own version of Empanada.
-A deep fried savory dish wrapped in this orange taco-like shell with mince, egg, spices and other condiments all inside.
+If there is one delicacy that you must try in the Ilocos Region, it would be their own Empanada version.
+A deep-fried savory dish wrapped in this orange taco-like shell with mince, egg, spices, and other condiments all inside.
 I like that you could also see how they make an empanada right in front of you.
-Just add a dash of the Ilocos vinegar and you start munching!
+Just add a dash of the Ilocos vinegar, and you start munching!
 Yum!

 4X4 MASINTOC SAND DUNES | Paoay Ilocos Norte